GurpreetSarangal/Smart-Checkout/README.md

 **Team Alignment:**

-- All team members agree on focusing first on the QR code scanning and payment functionality, ensuring a smooth and reliable checkout process before expanding the app's features.
+- All team members agree on focusing first on the QR/Bar code scanning and payment functionality, ensuring a smooth and reliable checkout process before expanding the app's features.

 **Open Questions:**